-MBC's Operational Risk Management Policy and Framework outline the governance structure, risk appetite, the level of risk tolerance, and set the foundation for mitigating operational risks.
+MBC's Operational Risk Management Policy and Framework outline the governance structure, risk appetite, risk limits and sets the foundation for mitigating operational risks.
 This base is strengthened by the establishment of appropriate internal controls and systems and by seeking to retain trained and competent people throughout the organization.
 Risk management programs have been established across functional business areas for specific operational risks that could materially impact the ability to do business or negatively impact the reputations of MBC, MTC and PCMT II.

 To ensure effective oversight of risks in the organization, the Bank has established a risk governance structure that includes Bank Senior Management and Risk Committees that ultimately report to the Board.
 The Board and the Board Risk Committee are responsible for overseeing the Bank's management of its principal risks.
-The Board Risk Committee and the Bank's Chief Executive Officer delegate the oversight of risk-taking activities and risk management practices to the Chief Risk Officer.
+The Board Risk Committee and the Bank's CEO delegate the oversight of risk-taking activities and risk management practices to the CRO.

-The Bank Executive Risk Committee supports the Chief Risk Officer in the oversight of risk taking and risk management activities.
+The Bank Executive Risk Committee supports the CRO in the oversight of risk taking and risk management activities.
 The Bank Executive Risk Committee is responsible for providing oversight related to the management of all risk exposures against approved policies and limits and risk management strategies, and the overall oversight of the Risk Management framework covering risk appetite, risk management responsibilities, risk identification, measurement and assessment, risk monitoring, reporting, control, and mitigation activities.